mdash/dog-breed-classifier/readme.md

 3. Execute ```streamlit run app_dog_breeds.py``` on your terminal

+4. Choose any of the sample images from the ```images_temp``` folder to test out the app

+Note: I don't own any of the images in the specified folder and these are just provided so that we can test out the app out of the box.
+Please feel free to use your own images.

 ### Prerequisites

 Please refer to the ```requirements.txt``` file for packages that are required for executing the app.